 Let your animation mentor accelerate your animation career!

-You can only learn so much in a classroom.
+You can only learn so much in a classroom when it comes to your animation future.
 Animation mentors can help you learn the industry much faster than you would try to figure it out on your own.
 With their guidance, you can advance your career, hone your skills, and reach your animation goals while avoiding common pitfalls.

 Visit Anizone, a social platform created by Animation Desk, where animators can connect, share ideas, and participate in mini-challenges.